SagarishaR/still-with-you/README.md

 ---

-## Judge Testing Flow
+## Testing Flow

 1. Open the [live demo](https://staging.d12jw6rtkbuyc8.amplifyapp.com)
 2. Create an account,this becomes your own Legacy
 3. Share a couple of memories about yourself in the chat box
-4. Sign out, sign back in — ask something related to what you shared, and see it retrieved and reflected in the response
+4. Sign out, sign back in, ask something related to what you shared, and see it retrieved and reflected in the response
 5. The point of the test: that memory is **persistent data in CockroachDB**, not something held only in the browser session

 ---